-However, the components of the DoD's nuclear triad-the three-part military structure consisting of ballistic missile submarines, land-based intercontinental ballistic missiles (ICBMs), and bomber aircraft-are reaching the end of their service life.
+However, the components of the DoD's nuclear triad-the three-part military structure consisting of ballistic missile submarines, land-based intercontinental ballistic missiles (ICBMs), and bomber aircraft-are reaching the end of their service life.56

 With regard to nuclear delivery systems, the DoD's nuclear command, control, and communications (NC3) system is a legacy of the Cold War.
 It was last comprehensively updated almost three decades ago.
 NC3 includes interconnected elements composed of warning satellites and radars; communications satellites, aircraft, and ground stations; fixed and mobile command posts; and the control centers for nuclear systems.
+Figure 15 illustrates the NC3 system.